Evaluating Pedestrian Trajectory Prediction Methods with Respect to Autonomous Driving: Results

 \subsection{Feature requirements}

 Previous studies suggest that the motion history of an agent may not be as crucial as commonly assumed \cite{scholler_what_2020}.
-Therefore, in order to gain insights into the considerations of neural networks, we examined the influence of one, two, and eight observed timesteps provided to each investigated model.
-Details on the necessary modifications for this analysis can be found in section \ref{sec_meth}, and the summarized results are presented in Fig.~\ref{fig:feature_requ}.
+Therefore, in order to gain insights into the inner workings of each method, we examined the influence of one, two, and eight observed timesteps provided to each model.
+Details on the necessary modifications for this analysis can be found in section \ref{sec_meth}, and the summarized results are presented in figure~\ref{fig:feature_requ}.

 Similar to the previous evaluation, the figure highlights ADE values in blue whereas FDE values are represented with shades of orange.
 The brighter the tone, the fewer observations were provided to the network.
 Again, the respective metrics corresponding to the performance of the CVM are indicated through dashed, horizontal lines.
 When focusing on the overall trend between the metrics, it can be seen that first, both metrics express a similar behavior across all investigated methods, and second, the lowest errors are achieved when all observations are considered.
 Reducing the amount of information available to one timestep, not all models become worse to the same degree.
 Whereas AgentFormer and Y-Net exhibit the worst performance in our evaluation with Average Displacement Errors up to \SI{1.941}{\meter} and \SI{3.757}{\meter} respectively, the remaining three models show almost no difference when provided with only one or two timesteps.
 While the ADE for Social-Implicit improves from \SI{1.11}{\meter} to \SI{0.745}{\meter} when adding an additional observation, the change in accuracy for Trajectron++ and SGAN is less than \SI{1}{\centi\meter}.
 These displacements are almost identical to the ones obtained when considering the whole motion history with gains being as little as \SI{0.4}{\centi\meter} in the case of Trajectron++.
 However, when an additional timestep is provided to both Y-Net and AgentFormer, a substantial decrease in both Average and Final Displacement Errors can be noted, with differences as high as \SI{2.261}{\meter} and \SI{3.635}{\meter}, respectively.
 Further improvements in accuracy can be observed when considering the full motion history, although the increase is significantly smaller in comparison.